daniellearsenault/number_annotations/README.md

 # number_annotations

-Save in directory with fasta file you would like to number.
+purpose: number annotations in a multi-sequence fasta file <br>

-Use command:
+use:<br>
+• save number_annotations.py file and fasta file to be numbered in the same directory<br>
+• use command:<br>
 python number_annotations.py

-You will be prompted for the input filename and what you would like to name the output.
+• you will be prompted for the input filename, and for the desired outfile name
-The resulting file is a version of the input with a unique number at the start of each annotation line.
-happy blast-ing! :)